Hot Springs High School (Arkansas)

 Hot Springs World Class High School (HSWCHS) is a public magnet secondary school located in Hot Springs, Arkansas, United States.
 HSWCHS is one of seven public high schools in Garland County and the sole high school of the Hot Springs School District.
 The school's 1914 facility is listed on the National Register of Historic Places and its academic programs include Advanced Placement (AP) coursework and International Baccalaureate (IB) Diploma Programme.
 It was a segregated school and Hot Springs refused to integrate for more than a decade after Brown v.
-Board of Education and when it finally did it made Langston High School a junior high, refused to provide busing to Hot Springs High School from African American neighborhoods, and largely excluded African American faculty from Langston and limited the activities of African American students.
+Board of Education and when it finally did it made Langston High School refuse to provide busing to Hot Springs High School from African American neighborhoods, and largely excluded African American faculty from Langston and limited the activities of African American students.